tatitati/tatitati/README.md

 - Currently working in London at [SimplyBusiness](https://github.com/simplybusiness) with an amazing Data Platform team
 - I work with streaming, ELT/ETL components and distributed systems
-- Currently I'm having some fun with Kotlin